PKizzle/dns/cmd/atomdns/handlers/store/README.md

 ## Description

-With _store_ you cache messages for faster retrieval.
+With _store_ messages are cached for faster retrieval.
 The responses code on responses will be checked as _store_ will only cache RcodeNameError and RcodeSuccess.
 Items will be cached for a minimum of 600 seconds (5 minutes), or their actual TTL with a maximum of a week (604800 seconds).
 After that they are evicted from the cache.
+For each cached elements a random jitter of up to 2 hours is added.

 ## Syntax